By DeVry University

 Simply stated, the classification system has undergone a major makeover.
 It is now structured as a database that can include more than a dozen dimensions, with changes that range from making it more IT-friendly and better able to better support data collection on morbidity, to lowering cost.
 There’s also been a name change.
 Its full name is ICD-11 for Mortality and Morbidity Statistics, or ICD-11-MMS.
-Several changes have been made to the mental health disorders that are listed, including some that may be considered controversial or long overdue in the eyes of clinicians.
+Several changes have been made to the mental health disorders that are listed, including some that may be considered long overdue in the eyes of clinicians.

 A partial list of additions and modifications includes:

 - Coding for antimicrobial resistance, which was missing in ICD-10, is included to enable data documentation and analysis consistent with the WHO Global Antimicrobial Resistance Surveillance System (GLASS).

 - A new classification for HIV has been created to account for the growing population of those living longer with the disease, providing the ability to link the virus with conditions, such as malaria, tuberculosis, and dementia, among others.